Portuguese Courses in Porto, Portugal

 Intensive Portuguese Course (Maximum of 6 students per class)— 30 Portuguese lessons per week.

-One-on-one Portuguese language lessons: USD 40 per lesson plus a USD 50 materials fee.
+One-on-one Portuguese language lessons: USD 44 per lesson plus a USD 50 material’s fee.
 Starts: ANY Monday.

 |Course||One week||Two weeks||Three weeks||Four weeks||Extra weeks|

-*All prices include Portuguese lessons as stated below, text book, assessment test, final test, diploma, use of library, and cultural activities offered at the center (additional fees may apply for activities taking place off-site).
+*All prices include: School registration fees, Portuguese lessons as stated above, text book, assessment test, final test, diploma, use of library, and cultural activities offered at the center (additional fees may apply for activities taking place off-site).

 |Housing Description||One week||Two Weeks||Three weeks||Fours Weeks||Extra weeks|